LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 ```

 ## Abstract
 This LIP proposes a new implementation of the transaction pool.
-We suggest aggregating database queries, verifying transactions against other transactions in the transaction pool and processing transactions in memory.
+We suggest executing database queries in parallel, verifying transactions against other transactions in the transaction pool and processing transactions in memory.
 The goal is to improve the performance of the transaction pool by decreasing the number of database queries and unnecessarily repeated verifications of transactions.

 ## Copyright